Vehicle registration plates of Myanmar

-Vehicle Registration Plates of Myanmar (Burma) were introduced in 1999 and are administered by the Road Transport Administration Department.
+Vehicle Registration Plates of Myanmar (Burma) were introduced in 1999 and are administered by the Road Transport Administration Department (RTAD), under the Ministry of Transport and Communications.
 The latest format of the plates was introduced in July 2021.

 The current plates contain a three letter regional code followed by a numeral representing the township (such as YGN-38 for Yangon Region, Dagon Township) above a six character alphanumeric serial number, and the make and model of the registered vehicle below the serial number.